 Records Maintenance

-The HERS Rater must document that the project met the requirements for sampling and that each step in the sampling process has been met.
-This documentation shall be kept for a minimum of three years.
+The HERS Rater must document that the project met the minimum requirements for sampling and that each step in the sampling process has been adhered to.
+Documentation shall be kept for a minimum of three years.
 Examples of required documentation include but are not limited to; a copy of the sampling plan, inspection checklist(s), and failure report(s).

-Each inspection and/or test for each instance of each Sampled Feature shall have the following information recorded:
+Each inspection and/or test for instances of each Sampled Feature shall have the following information recorded:

 Date,